Smoothing discrete Morse theory: Background

 \subsection{Notation}

 A \emph{topological $d$-manifold} (with boundary) is a compact Hausdorff space, locally homeomorphic to $\R^d$ (or to a halfspace in $\R^d$).
-All the manifolds we consider here are connected and orientable.
-A \emph{chart} on a topological $d$-manifold $M$ is a pair $(U,\phi)$, where $U$ is a subset of $M$, and $\phi$ is some homeomorphism that maps $U$ into an open subset $\phi(U)$ of $\R^d$.
-A \emph{smooth $d$-manifold} is a topological $d$-manifold that admits a collection of charts $(U_i,\phi_i)$ such that the $U_i$ cover $M$, and the induced transition maps between any two charts are smooth (that is, $C^{\infty}$).
+For simplicity, all the manifolds we consider here are connected and orientable.
+A \emph{chart} on a topological $d$-manifold $M$ is a pair $(U,\phi)$, where $U$ is an open subset of $M$, and $\phi$ is some homeomorphism that maps $U$ into an open subset $\phi(U)$ of $\R^d$.
+An \emph{atlas} is a collection of charts $(U_i,\phi_i)$ such that the $U_i$ are open sets that cover $M$, and the induced transition maps between any two charts are smooth (that is, $C^{\infty}$).
+A \emph{smooth $d$-manifold} is a topological $d$-manifold that admits an atlas.
+(Different atlas may give rise to the same manifold, so one usually requires the atlas to be maximal; see \cite[Lemma 1.10]{Lee} for details.)

-A \emph{(simplicial) complex} is a non-empty, finite family of simplices in some $\R^k$ such that any two of them intersect at a common face.
-The \emph{dimension} of a complex is the maximum of the simplex dimensions; \emph{$d$-complex} is short for ``$d$-dimensional simplicial complex''.
+A \emph{(simplicial) complex} is a non-empty, finite family $C$ of simplices in some $\R^k$ such that any two of them intersect at a common face, and every face of every simplex in $C$ is also an element of $C$.
+The \emph{dimension} of a complex is the maximum dimension of a simplex in it; \emph{$d$-complex} is short for ``$d$-dimensional simplicial complex''.
+A $d$-complex is \emph{pure} if all inclusion-maximal simplices in it have dimension $d$.
 The \emph{face poset} of a complex is the set of all of its simplices, ordered by inclusion.
 Two complexes are called \emph{combinatorially equivalent} if their face posets are isomorphic as posets.
 The \emph{underlying space} $|C|$ of a simplicial complex $C$ is the topological space given by the union of the simplices of $C$.
 If $X$ is any topological space homeomorphic to $|C|$, the complex $C$ is called a \emph{triangulation} of $X$.
-A \emph{subdivision} of a simplicial complex $C$ is a complex $C'$ with $|C|=|C'|$, such that for every face $F'$ of $C'$ there is a face $F$ of $C$ with $|F'|\subset|F|$.
-Two complexes are called \emph{PL-homeomorphic} if some subdivision of one is combinatorially equivalent to some subdivision of the other.
-Two triangulations that are PL homeomorphic can always be connected by a finite sequence of bistellar flips: See Pachner \cite{Pachner0}.
-A \emph{PL ball} (resp.\ a \emph{PL sphere}) is a complex PL-homeomorphic to a simplex (resp.\ to the boundary of a simplex).
-A triangulation of a manifold $M$ is called \emph{PL } if the star of every vertex is a PL ball.
+A \emph{subdivision} of a simplicial complex $C$ is a complex $C'$ with $|C|=|C'|$, such that for every face $F'$ of $C'$ there is a face $F$ of $C$ with $F' \subset F$.